Fridays 2-3:20pm, Kerchof 111, with a 2-2:20pm snack reception in the Kerchof 1st-floor graduate lounge.

 Talks are delivered in hybrid format at this zoom link

-The Graduate Seminar provides a friendly atmosphere for grad students to give talks about current interests, research, or teaching.
-This seminar is for grad students only and encourages audience participation while keeping the intensity level below that of other seminars.
+The graduate seminar provides, since the spring of 1999, a friendly atmosphere for students to give talks about their current interests, research, or teaching at a lower intensity level than that of other seminars.

-The seminar is designed with several goals in mind.
-The seminar gives everyone a chance to interact outside of class while providing exposure to some of the current interests of the department.
-As a result, graduate students in their early years have a chance to become more familiar with the potential areas of study.
-Perhaps the most important goal of the seminar is to provide graduate students with an open forum in which to practice giving mathematical talks in a supportive environment.
+The graduate seminar is designed with several goals in mind.
+Firstly, it gives students a chance to interact outside of class while providing exposure to some of the current interests of the department.
+Thus, graduate students in their early years can become more familiar with departmental areas of study, and are encouraged to boost their speaking experience by delivering their own talks at the graduate seminar.
+Moreover, it provides graduate students an open forum to practice giving mathematical talks, such as thesis defenses, conference/seminar talks, or final presentations, in a supportive environment.

 Tuesdays 5pm, Kerchof 314

 The Undergraduate Math Club at University of Virginia is a weekly seminar and a club (with an official CIO status) for students interested in mathematics and related areas.
 It meets on Tuesdays at 5pm for 60-80 minutes.
 The activities vary from talks by faculty members, graduate and undergraduate students to presentations by local industries, panel discussions (on REUs, careers for math majors, etc.), and outside activities such as a movie outing or a visit to a 3D printing lab.